hpellegrina/quantitative_trade/README.md

 # quantitative_trade

 This repository contains slides and codes for Quantitative International Economics, taught at University of Notre Dame, Spring 2025.
+I will be adding the slides and codes here in this repository over the semester.

 The tentative outline of the course is: